idxbroker/wordpress-plugin/readme.txt

 <h4>Optimized for IDX Broker</h4>
 Your IDX Broker account provides this plugin with access to your MLS data feed - meaning you can effortlessly integrate IDX Broker features into your WordPress site.

-IDX Broker Lite plans start at $50/mo and offer the essential features and functionality needed for home search.
-Platinum plans start at $80/mo and include the features of Lite plus map search widgets, Market Reports, Sold Data and much more.
+IDX Broker Lite plans offer the essential features and functionality needed for home search.
+Platinum plans include all the features of Lite plus map search widgets, Market Reports, Sold Data, Polygon Searching and much more.

 <a href="https://idxbroker.com/take-a-tour/" target="_blank">Take a tour of IDX Broker today!</a>